anshulkch/hangoutsbot/INSTALL.md

 **install dependencies**
 ```
 pip3 install -r requirements.txt
-pip3 install tweepy==3.3.0
 ```
-Note: tweepy is required for twitter integration.

 Note: `pip` may install an outdated version of hangups.
 You may have to install directly from [source](https://github.com/tdryer/hangups).